How to care for your Cactus

 Old Man Cactus

-Your Old Man Cactus requires no additional humidity, and will thrive in dry environments.
+Your Peanut Cactus requires no additional humidity and will thrive in dry environments.

-Your Old Man Cactus prefers temperatures between 55-90 degrees.
-Keep away from heating or cooling vents, fans, heaters, and air conditioning units that cause fluctuating temperatures.
+Your cactus prefers temperatures between 55-90°F. Keep away from heating or cooling vents, fans, heaters, and air conditioning units that cause fluctuating temperatures.

 Non-toxic to pets and children.
 However, beware of the spines and thorns!